 The Graduate Program in Public Policy

-The Graduate Program in Public Policy for the summer of 2013 will consist of a twelve week program living in the heart of Washington, D.C., approximately May 28 through August 16, 2013.
+The Graduate Program in Public Policy will consist of a twelve-week summer program living in the heart of Washington, D.C., from late May through mid-August.

 Enrollment in the Graduate Program in Public Policy is limited and will be determined by a competitive process.
 Approximately twenty students from within the UT System will be selected.
 The application process consists of two parts: (1) selection of semi-finalists based on submission of application materials outlined below; (2) interviews of the semifinalists, from which Program Participants will be chosen.